VReippainen/hevy-mcp-server/README.md

 This MCP server provides the following tools:

-- **get-recent-workouts**: Retrieve your most recent workouts with duration and volume stats
+- **get-workouts**: Get workouts between start and end dates.
+Returns workouts in descending order of date with duration and volume stats.
+Max 10 workouts.
-- **get-exercise-progress-by-id**: Track progress for a specific exercise over time and view all-time records
+- **get-exercise-progress-by-ids**: Track progress for specific exercises over time, filtered by date range.
+Returns also records per reps.
-- **get-exercise-id-by-name**: Search for exercise IDs by name
-- **get-exercise-ids-and-names**: Get a list of all exercise IDs and names
+- **get-exercises**: Get comprehensive exercise data sorted by frequency of use, with optional filtering by name and date range.
+Returns also actual and estimated 1RM.
 - **get-routines**: Retrieve your saved workout routines
-- **get-favorite-exercises**: Get your most frequently performed exercises

 ### Obtaining Your Hevy API Key